Qqwy/elixir-solution/README.md

 ## Examples

-The following example snippets pretend that you ran
+The following example snippets assume that you run
 ```elixir
 require Solution
 import Solution